dredge-bio/dredge/documentation/instructions.md

 In the example dataset, notice we have 3 different treatments, each of which have two replicates.

-Save this file to the DrEdGE folder (for example, `%%PROJECT-DIR%%/project_design_file.tsv`), and then run the following R command in that folder:
+Save this file to the DrEdGE directory (for example, `%%PROJECT-DIR%%/project_design_file.tsv`), and then run the following R command in that folder:

 ```
 Rscript ./r-scripts/JSON_treatments.R -i project_design_file.tsv
 ```

 This will generate the file `treatments.json`, which is a JSON file that tells DrEdGE about the different treatments and replicates in your project.
-The **treatment information file** field on the left should point to this file.
+The **%%field-treatments%%** field on the left should point to this file.
 If you keep the default file name, you will not need to change anything.

 Example: https://github.com/dredge-bio/example-dataset/blob/master/treatments.json